-- Injective Protocol is building an environment for builders to erect powerful DEXes capable of derivatives products.
+- Injective is building an environment for builders to erect powerful DEXes capable of derivatives products.

 - The protocol leverages the Cosmos SDK and 0x order book design.